dinualx/Data-Collection-App/README.md

                 # Append dict of process name in list
                 listOfProcessNames.append(pInfoDict["name"])

-We also populate the self.all_process_names class variable with this list.
+We also populate the self.all_process_names instance variable with this list.

                 self.all_process_names = listOfProcessNames
               return (listOfProcessNames)